Matt LaCosse: New York Jets

 On August 24, 2015, the New York Jets signed LaCosse.
-On August 30, 2015, the New York Jets officially waived LaCosse after a six-day stint.
+On August 30, 2015, the Jets officially waived LaCosse after a six-day stint.

 New York Giants (second stint)

-On November 3, 2015, the New York Giants signed LaCosse to their practice squad after he performed well at a tryout and earned the job over Adrien Robinson.
+On November 3, 2015, the Giants signed LaCosse to their practice squad after he performed well at a tryout and earned the job over Adrien Robinson.
 LaCosse was signed to provide depth after Daniel Fells was placed on injured reserve and Larry Donnell sustained a neck injury.
-On December 25, 2015, the New York Giants promoted LaCosse to the 53-man roster.
-Head coach Tom Coughlin named LaCosse the third tight end on the depth chart, behind Will Tye and Jerome Cunningham.
+On December 25, 2015, the Giants promoted LaCosse to the 53-man roster.
+Head coach Tom Coughlin named LaCosse the third tight end on the depth chart, behind Tye and Jerome Cunningham.
 On December 27, 2015, LaCosse made his professional regular season debut and caught three passes for 22-yards during a 49–17 loss at the Minnesota Vikings in Week 16.
 He finished his rookie season in 2015 with three receptions for 22 receiving yards in two games and zero starts.

 LaCosse entered training camp as a candidate to earn the job as the starting tight end.
-He competed against Larry Donnell and Will Tye for the job as the starter.
+He competed against Donnell and Tye for the job as the starter.
 On August 20, 2016, LaCosse injured his knee during a 21–0 loss at the Buffalo Bills during their second preseason game.
 On August 29, 2016, the New York Giants waived/injured LaCosse.
 After clearing waivers, he was placed on injured reserve.

 On February 14, 2017, Lacosse signed a one-year deal with the Giants as an exclusive rights free agent.
-Throughout training camp, LaCosse competed against Will Tye, Jerell Adams, and Rhett Ellison to be the second tight end on the Giants’ depth chart.
-Head coach Ben McAdoo named LaCosse the fourth tight end on the Giants’ depth chart to begin the regular season, behind Rhett Ellison, Evan Engram, and Jerell Adams.
+Throughout training camp, LaCosse competed against Tye, Jerell Adams, and Rhett Ellison to be the second tight end on the Giants' depth chart.
+Head coach Ben McAdoo named LaCosse the fourth tight end on the Giants' depth chart to begin the regular season, behind Rhett Ellison, Evan Engram, and Jerell Adams.

 LaCosse was inactive for the first five games (Weeks 1–5) as a healthy scratch.
 On October 22, 2017, LaCosse earned his first career start during a 24–7 loss to the Seattle Seahawks in Week 7.

 On November 11, 2017, the New York Giants released LaCosse, but re-signed him to their practice squad the next day.